 MIX Program Budgets

-The costs listed in the program budgets are estimated to assist you in your financial planning.
+The costs listed in the program budgets (which can be found on each partner university page) are estimated to assist you in your financial planning.
 The University of Hawaii at Manoa or the Partner University reserves the right to adjust its fees in the event of significant change in exchange rates or other factors prior to the program start date.
 The actual cost of the program may vary slightly for students depending on tuition rate, unique charges, and individual spending habits.

 Tuition amounts in the budgets use the Undergraduate Students (General) rate.
 If you pay additional fees to your college/school, Financial Aid Services will account for these added fees when your adjustment is made.
 See below for more details.